GarryK69/GarryK69/README.md

 At the moment I am learning programming base, doing pet projects and understanding programming technologies, planning to become an android developer, learning Python and Java with Kotlin.
 I also have knowledge in cyber security and network administration, Linux and Windows.
 I have a good base in modern technologies.

-*   🌍  I'm based in Zhytomyr
+*   🌍  I'm based in Ukraine
 *   ✉️  You can contact me at [bohdanborejko@proton.me](mailto:bohdanborejko@proton.me)
 *   🧠  I'm learning Java and Kotlin